 The following are some of the techniques that businesses can use to enhance their revenues and create a sustainable business model:

 1. Benchmark performance against the performance of top competitors

-Companies should continually evaluate their operating margins and gross profit margins on a periodical basis and then use the metrics to benchmark against other competitors.
+Companies should continually evaluate their operating margins and gross profit margins on a periodical basis and then use the metrics to benchmark against competitors.
 Essentially, the ideal competitors to benchmark against are the top-performing companies in the same or related industries.